FINNGEN/table_browser2/munge/README.md

 We put coding variant results of imputed additive, imputed recessive and chip additive analyses to tiledb. tiledb is then used to serve data for a web interface.

-Get coding variant summary stats for the three analysis types on a laptop or VM:
+First let's filter the sumstats of additive scans to coding variants only using [this Nextflow workflow](nf/filter_gwas/filter_only_gwas.nf).
+See tower VM config files for accessToken and SMTP password configurations.

-TODO how was the filtering of additive done
+Then get coding variant summary stats for the three analysis types on a laptop or VM:

 ```
 mkdir -p data/add data/rec data/chip